hydro-informatics/hydro-informatics.github.io/pages/python-basics/pynum.md

 ## Dates and Time

-*pandas* involves methods for calulations and labeling with date and time values with [`pd.Timestamp`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Timestamp.html), which converts date-time-like strings into timestamps or creates timestamps from keyword arguments:
+*pandas* provides methods for calculating with and labeling date and time values with [*pd.Timestamp*](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Timestamp.html), which converts date-time-like *string*s into timestamps or creates timestamps from keyword arguments:

 ```python